NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.1.Chapter/Vocabulary.md

      is more to it.)

-     comment: A part of a program that contains information about the program but has no e ect when the program runs.
+     comment: A part of a program that contains information about the program but has no efect when the program runs.

-     string: A sequence of characters; the primary data type for text.
+     string: A sequence of characters
-     12 Chapter 1 The way of the program

      newline: A special character signifying the end of a line of text.
 Also known as line ending, end of line (EOL), or line break.